borhanDZ/unification_function/README.md

 ![unify2](screenshot/unify_excu.png)

-I will make a video soon explain tips and of coding this application.
+I will make a video soon explain tips of coding this application.